 • Hand sanitizer

-• Travel adapter and charger for electronic devices
+• Travel adapter and charger for electronics

 • Trekking map and guidebook